Fair Oaks, California: 20th century and growth

-Loss of the Citrus Crops
+Loss of the citrus crops

 A big freeze hit in 1932 at the height of the Great Depression and many or most citrus groves were lost.
 After this and a similar freeze in 1934, Fair Oaks was no longer a major producer of citrus fruit in California.
 For the decades following and until the end of WWII, the Fair Oaks economy struggled to recover.
 In 1955, Aerojet, a rocket engine producing company, helped the Fair Oaks economy recover by bringing one of its new facilities nearby in what is now present-day Rancho Cordova.
 Some temporary dislocations occurred when employment at Aerojet dropped over 90% in the late 1960s and early 1970s.
 The growth rate still continued, however, because of the increased access to Sacramento by Highway 50 and the construction of the Sunrise Boulevard Bridge in 1954.
 This allowed both for residents of Fair Oaks to find greater employment in the connecting area and for Sacramentans to relocate to Fair Oaks more easily.
 The former citrus colony transformed into a bedroom community of greater Sacramento.

 Government

-Republican Brian Dahle represents the community in the State Senate, while Republican Kevin Kiley represents the community in the State Assembly.
+Republican Roger Niello represents the community in the State Senate, while Republican Josh Hoover represents the community in the State Assembly.